Use AI to turn data charts into easy-to-understand sentences. Know More

 A ‘Comp set’ or competitive set is a list of other competing properties within a specific market that potential customers compare against your listing when booking a property.
 It is a group that you put together when creating your competitive study based on relevant, specific selection criteria compared to your property.

-• Cosmetic Upgrades -
+• Cross-Selling -

-• Custom seasonal factor -
+• Custom Seasonal Factor -

 You can use this customization to use seasonal base prices instead of PriceLabs market-based seasonality.

-• Custom seasonal profile -
+• Custom Seasonal Profile -

 Custom Seasonal Profiles let you set different minimum, base, and maximum prices for different seasons throughout the year, giving you full control over each listing’s seasonality.